nimrods8/binutils-gdb/README.md

 `tui break apply` to re-apply the breaks that were previously set using `tui break` and saved with `tui comment save`
 Note that `tui break` now supports **regexp** for the function name, through `info func`.
 It will find all matching functions and place breakpoints on them.
 Use `tui comment save` to save the tui breakpoints to the `~/.comments` file, so you can reapply them in future sessions.

+**You can also set a breakpoint (or remove it) by clicking left of the disassembly information in the disassemble window.**